mongodb/atlas-local-cli/tests/try_cmd/invocation-methods.md

 Usage: atlas-local <COMMAND>

 Commands:
+  delete  Delete a deployment
   list    List all local deployments help    Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help